Sample Terms and Conditions Template and Examples

 Terms and conditions should always be drafted with the particularities of your business in mind.

-The first step when thinking about drafting these terms should always be to identify the risks and liabilities associated with your business or website in order to better address them in your terms.
+So, the first step when thinking about drafting your own terms and conditions should be identifying the risks and liabilities associated with your website or business in order to better address them in the terms.

 Here are some clauses which are considered standard in terms and conditions agreements.